elioa/Portfolio/README.md

 * `pdflatex`/`xelatex`

 I have account on overleaf, GitHub, and BitBucket.

-I work as freelancer on UpWork.com, Freelancer.co.uk, and with direct contancts.
+I work as a freelancer on UpWork.com, Freelancer.co.uk, and with direct contacts.